 Please Note: All online applications and supporting documentation must be complete prior to the application deadline.
 Late or incomplete applications will not be considered.

 Applications are screened and short-listed by the Program and Academic Directors.
 Approximately 24 applicants are invited to attend an interview.
 The Academic Advisory Committee is made up of political science professors from British Columbia universities, the Program Director and the Academic Director.
-Interviews are held in Vancouver over a two-day period in March of each year.
+Interviews are held in Vancouver over a two and a half day period in March of each year.

 Selection is based upon a range of considerations, the most significant being the applicant’s academic achievements, maturity, interpersonal skills and an interest in British Columbia’s governing processes.
 The program is educational in intent.
 A flexible approach to assignments is needed as the work can vary considerably from day-to-day.
 The ability to multi-task is essential.